KonradStanski/KonradStanski/README.md

 - 🔭 I’m currently working on rewriting my blog with Next.js for the third time.
 - :airplane: Edm -> Van 🇨🇦
-- 🤔 I’m looking for job opportunities!
-Contact me @ konrad.a.staniszewski@gmail.com
+- 🤔 For opportunities, Contact me @ konrad.a.staniszewski@gmail.com
 - ⚡ Fun fact: The F-1 rocket engine (5 of which powered the Saturn V) required 150,000 litres of fuel and oxidizer a minute.

 Check out my [personal website](https://konradstaniszewski.com/)!